-CHEM 375, 475 INTERNSHIP\.
+CHEM 375, 475 INTERNSHIP.
 Placement coordinated through the Office of Career Development and Internships.
 Chemistry and biochemistry majors can apply up to 3 credits of Internship toward the major.
 3 credits each

 CHEM 404 CHEMISTRY COLLOQUIUM.
 Study and discussion of chemical topics and the completion of a monograph.
 One discussion period.
+1 credit different each time.
+Three lectures.
+Pre-requisites: CHEM 310 and 320 3 credits

 CHEM 415 ADVANCED ORGANIC CHEMISTRY.
 Structure, mechanism and synthesis in modern organic chemistry.
 An introduction to the chemistry of natural products and heterocyclic compounds will be included.
 Three lectures.
+Pre-requisite: CHEM 320 3 credits chemistry with an introduction to the chemical aspects of quantum and statistical mechanics and group theory.

 CHEM 421 ADVANCED TOPICS IN CHEMISTRY.
 Advanced topics in chemistry will be either polymer chemistry or environmental chemistry.
-A student may elect this course more than once if the topics are different each time.
+A student may elect this course more than once if the topics are